tauplatform/rhomobile-docs/docs/en/edge/guide/build_uwp.md

-# Build for Windows Phone 8
+# Build for Windows 10(UWP)

 ## Setup
-Follow the instructions for [setting up the development environment](nativesdksetup#setup-for-windows-phone-10) for building Windows Phone 10 applications.
+Follow the instructions for [setting up the development environment](nativesdksetup#setup-for-windows-10uwp) for building Windows Phone 10 applications.

 ### Building Remotely
 Alternatively, you can create the device builds remotely with RhoMobile hosted builds.
 Refer to our [remote build guide](../../hosted/guide/remote-build-guide) for more info.